Our Services

-Itchy nipples during pregnancy are common and usually caused by hormonal shifts, breast growth, and skin dryness from stretching; most people find relief with regular moisturizing, gentle cleansers and lukewarm showers, soft well fitting bras, cool compresses, and avoiding scratching.
+Itchy nipples during pregnancy are common, typically caused by hormonal changes, breast growth, and skin stretching that leads to dryness.
+Most people find relief through daily moisturizing, gentle fragrance-free cleansers, lukewarm showers, soft well-fitting bras, cool compresses, and avoiding scratching.

-There are several factors to consider.
-Red flags that need care include a severe or spreading rash, blisters or open sores, yellow crusting or unusual discharge, sudden warmth, swelling or pain in one breast, fever, or intense itching on palms or soles that could signal cholestasis; see the complete guidance below to choose safe treatments and know when to contact your doctor.
+However, certain symptoms warrant medical attention.
+Red flags include a severe or spreading rash, blisters or open sores, yellow crusting or unusual nipple discharge, sudden warmth, swelling, or pain in one breast, fever, or intense itching on the palms or soles — which can signal cholestasis of pregnancy, a condition requiring prompt evaluation.

 An itchy nipple during pregnancy is very common.
 While it can be uncomfortable—and sometimes surprisingly intense—it's usually a normal part of your body adjusting to pregnancy.
 Hormones surge, breasts grow, and skin stretches.
 All of these changes can trigger itching.